 - When a serving node (e.g. MME) which processes a registration discovers that the UE Usage Type parameter retrieved from the HSS and mapped to a DCN (according to Rel-13 DÉCOR) does not match, the serving node sends a new DCN Selection Assistance parameter to the UE.
 Such update may for example occur when the DCN Selection Assistance parameter stored in the UE has become obsolete.

 - The serving node also provides a new DCN Selection Assistance parameter when the UE Usage Type has been updated in the subscription information.
 This is done as part of the GUTI Reallocation procedure.

+- The DNS mechanism needs to be enhanced to support DCN Type, i.e., the DNS selects a DCN node (e.g., MME, SGSN, S-GW, P-GW) based on Usage Type and takes DCN type into account.